heir04/MentalHealthSystem/API_DOCUMENTATION.md

 **GET** `/api/TherapySession/GetAllByTherapist`
 🔒 **Requires Authentication** (Therapist only)

 Get all sessions for the authenticated therapist.
+The response includes user email addresses so therapists can send booking details and session information directly to their clients.

 **Response:**
 ```json